DataFire/Integrations/integrations/generated/google_dfareporting/README.md

 ### SiteSettings
 * SiteSettings `object`: Site Settings
   * activeViewOptOut `boolean`: Whether active view creatives are disabled for this site.
+  * adBlockingOptOut `boolean`: Whether this site opts out of ad blocking.
+When true, ad blocking is disabled for all placements under the site, regardless of the individual placement settings.
+When false, the campaign and placement settings take effect.
   * creativeSettings [CreativeSettings](#creativesettings)
-  * disableBrandSafeAds `boolean`: Whether brand safe ads are disabled for this site.
   * disableNewCookie `boolean`: Whether new cookies are disabled for this site.
   * lookbackConfiguration [LookbackConfiguration](#lookbackconfiguration)
   * tagSetting [TagSetting](#tagsetting)